Verify the Abuse Email Address of a Domain in Python

 Checking a valid abuse email domain will give this:

 $./get_abuse_email.py drs.whoisxmlapi.com firstname.lastname@example.org $ echo $?
 0

-(This subdomain does not have a specific abuse address as it is not used for mailing.)
-And finally, a domain from the spam folder of the author, from which a definitely unwanted mail had been received:
+The subdomain does not have a specific abuse email address since it is not used for mailing.
+Finally, a domain from the author’s spam folder where a definitely unwanted message was received would return this:

 $./get_abuse_email.py dinaf.gob.hn $ echo $?
 1

-It appears that they do not only send unwanted mails, but also violate the RFC with respect to the abuse email address.
-Is there a good reason for accepting mail from them?
+From the example, it appears that the email addresses do not only send unwanted messages but also violate RFC 2142 with respect to abuse email address formatting.
+Is there a good reason for accepting emails from them?

-In conclusion, we have implemented a small Python program to get the abuse email address for a domain or an e-mail address.
+In conclusion, we implemented a simple Python program to validate the abuse email address of a domain.
 It can be used interactively or, for instance, as a part of an automated abuse sending system.
-It will also detect, and indicate by the return code, if the domain violates RFC2142 by not providing a working abuse address.
-Unfortunately, the implicit violations of this RFC are not so easy to detect.
-By “implicit violations' ' we mean the ignoring of the mails sent to the address, or the sending of automated replies with links to web forms for abuse reporting - a way of ignoring the RFC followed even by some big providers nowadays.
-Nevertheless, abuse complaints can help a lot in running a domain responsively, and the present utility can be helpful when sending them.
+It will also detect and indicate with particular return codes if the domain violates RFC 2142 by not providing a working abuse email address.
+Unfortunately, implicit violations of RFC 2142 are not easy to detect.
+By “implicit violations,” we mean ignoring emails sent to the address or sending automated replies with links to web forms for abuse reporting—typically by some big providers today.
+Nevertheless, abuse complaints can help a lot for organizations to run a domain responsively, and the utility we created can be helpful when sending abuse email notifications.